Looking for ways to save money at the Minnesota State Fair? We’ve got ’em – you don’t have to break the bank to have a good time!

 - Al’s Subs & Malt Shop: BOGO soft serve cone

-- Leimon’s Pizzeria: BOGO slice of pizza
+- Leimon’s Pizzeria: BOGO slice of pizza for $2

 - Strawberries N’ Creme: BOGO strawberry ice tea

 PS – There are so many coupons in these books that you could just share with someone else who’s going.
 Sometimes people will just hand you their Bargain Book as they’re leaving the Fair as you’re entering.
+You can check out the full list of 2024 coupons.

 4. Consult the Deals, Drawings & Giveaways Guide